rancher-sandbox/sbombastic/docs/user-guide/vex.md

 kubectl apply -f examples/vexhub.yaml
 ```

-Then, run the scan applying a [`ScanJob`](https://github.com/alegrey91/sbombastic/blob/main/examples/scanjob.yaml) configured to scan the desired registry.
+Then, run the scan applying a [`ScanJob`](https://github.com/alegrey91/sbomscanner/blob/main/examples/scanjob.yaml) configured to scan the desired registry.

-SBOMbastic will automatically detect the presence of `VEXHub` resources and will include them in the scan.
+SBOMscanner will automatically detect the presence of `VEXHub` resources and will include them in the scan.

 Since `VEXHub` CRD is cluster-scoped, this means that you can use the same configuration across multiple registries.